Names of the Irish state: Pre-1919

-Following the Norman invasion, Ireland was known as Dominus Hiberniae, the Lordship of Ireland from 1171 to 1541, and the Kingdom of Ireland from 1541 to 1800.
+Following the Norman invasion, actual Ireland was known as Dominium Hiberniae, the Lordship of Ireland from 1171 to 1541, and the Kingdom of Ireland from 1541 to 1800.
 From 1801 to 1922 it was part of the United Kingdom of Great Britain and Ireland as a constituent country.

+According to Roderick O'Flaherty, Joseph Justus Scaliger "reckons up eleven of twelve matricular languages yet remaining in Europe; viz.
+Latin, Greek, Teutonic, Sclavonian, Epirotic, Tartarian, Hungarian, Finnonian, Hibernian (which he by a barbarism calls Hirlandian), the Cantabrian, and the British.".
+This could be the first mention of the name of Ireland.

-Irish Republic (1919–22)
+Irish Republic (1919–1922)

-In English, the revolutionary state proclaimed in 1916 and ratified in 1919 was known as the Irish Republic or, occasionally, the Republic of Ireland.
+In English, the revolutionary 32 county state proclaimed in 1916 and ratified in 1919 was known as the Irish Republic or, occasionally, the Republic of Ireland.
 Two different Irish language names were used: Poblacht na hÉireann and Saorstát Éireann, based on two competing Irish translations of the word republic: Poblacht and Saorstát.
 Poblacht was a direct translation coming from the Irish pobal, cognate with the Latin populus.
 Saorstát, on the other hand, was a compound of the words: saor (meaning "free") and stát ("state").

 The term Poblacht na hÉireann is the one used in the Easter Proclamation of 1916.
 However the Declaration of Independence and other documents adopted in 1919 eschew this title in favour of Saorstát Éireann.
 A slight variant of this title, Saorstát na hÉireann, was also sometimes used in later days as was the Latin Respublica Hibernica.

 (For an explanation continuing usage of the term Irish Republic in the United Kingdom, see Name dispute with the UK (below).
 Some republicans also continue to use the term because they refuse to recognise the Anglo-Irish Treaty – see below).

-Southern Ireland (1921–22)
+Southern Ireland (1921–1922)

 Southern Ireland (Deisceart Éireann) was the official name given to an autonomous Home Rule region (or constituent country) of the United Kingdom.
 It was established under the Government of Ireland Act 1920 on 3 May 1921.
 It covered the same territory as the present day Irish state.

 However, political turmoil and the ongoing War of Independence meant that it never fully functioned as envisaged.
 Southern Ireland was superseded in law on 6 December 1922 by the establishment of the Irish Free State.
 The term Southern Ireland does not have any official status today.
 However, it is sometimes still used colloquially, particularly by older people, in the United Kingdom.